TrellixVulnTeam/swahilipython_SCMU/Doc/distutils/apiref.rst

       :file:`.c` file to a :file:`.o` file.)

-      *sources* must be a list of filenames, most likely C/C++ files, but in reality anything that can be handled by a particular compiler and compiler class (eg.
+      *sources* must be a list of filenames, most likely C/C++ files, but in reality anything that can be handled by a particular compiler and compiler kundi (eg.
       :class:`MSVCCompiler` can handle resource files in *sources*).
 Return a list of object filenames, one per source filename in *sources*.
 Depending on the implementation, not all source files will necessarily be compiled, but all